Updated: May 2008

 4.4) The Bohemian Girl - Performed the World Over.

-Balfe's opera Die Vier Haimonskinder (a translation of another successful Paris (1844) work, Les quatre fils Aymon.) was performed with great acclaim during this period in these cities.
-It later was performed in Berlin and other cities and towns in the German states and again in Vienna over a period of several years.
+Balfe's opera Die Vier Haimonskinder (translated from his 1844 French work, Les quatre fils Aymon) was performed with great acclaim during this period in these cities.
+It later was staged in Leipzig and other cities and towns and again in Vienna over a period of many years.

 4.6) Paris 1845 - Balfe's opera L'etoil de Seville

 Balfe's cast included such distinguished singers as, tenor Italo Gardoni, mezzo-soprano, Rosine Stoltz, soprano Maria Nau, and the baritone Paul Barroilhet.
 The opera was given 15 performances with considerable success.
-It was later translated into German for Vienna, however it does not appear to have been performed there.
+It was later performed in Brussels and then translated into German for Vienna, however it does not appear to have ever been performed there.

 Balfe was appointed the director of Her Majesty's Theatre in London in 1846.
 It was a position he held for the next seven years until 1852.
 During that time he introduced several of Verdi's opera to London along with other local operatic premieres.

-The Italian Opera - London during the mid nineteenth-century
+The Italian Opera - London circa 1850. ©Basil Walsh

 Balfe was also the principal conductor for the Italian Opera at Her Majesty's theatre, London.
-He conducted Jenny Lind's (1820-1887) London debut in opera and most of her subsequent performances in that city.
-Balfe also conducted the London premiere of the young Italian composer, Giuseppe Verdi's (1813-1901), first successful opera, Nabucco.
+He conducted Jenny Lind's (1820-1887) London debut in opera and most of her subsequent performances in that city and in Dublin.
+Balfe also conducted the local London premiere of the young Italian composer, Giuseppe Verdi's (1813-1901), first successful opera, Nabucco.

 When Giuseppe Verdi first arrived in London to conduct his new opera, I Masnadieri, with Jenny Lynn and Luigi Lablache, Balfe worked with him at rehearsals.
 Later when the Italian composer left London after conducting two performances, Balfe took up the baton to finish the run of the Italian composer's new opera.